Early modern period: Colonial North America

 North America outside the zone of Spanish settlement was a contested area in the 17th century.
-Spain had founded small settlements in Florida and Georgia but nowhere near the size of those in New Spain or the Caribbean islands.
-France, The Netherlands, and Great Britain held several colonies in North America and the West Indies from the 17th century, 100 years after the Spanish and Portuguese established permanent colonies.
+Spain had founded small settlements in Florida and Georgia, but nowhere near the size of those in New Spain or the Caribbean islands.
+France, The Netherlands, and Great Britain held colonies in North America and the West Indies from the 17th century, 100 years after the Spanish and Portuguese established permanent colonies.
 The British colonies in North America were founded between 1607 (Virginia) and 1733 (Georgia).
 The Dutch explored the east coast of North America and began founding settlements in what they called New Netherland (now New York State.).
 France colonized what is now Eastern Canada, founding Quebec City in 1608.
 France's loss in the Seven Years' War resulted in the transfer of New France to Great Britain.

-The Thirteen Colonies, in lower British North America, rebelled against British rule in 1775, largely due to the taxation that Great Britain was imposing on the colonies.
-The British colonies in Canada remained loyal to the crown, and a provisional government formed by the Thirteen Colonies proclaimed their independence on July 4, 1776 and subsequently became the original 13 United States of America.
+The Thirteen Colonies, in lower British North America, rebelled against British rule through 1765–1783, due to various factors such as belief in natural rights, the enforcement of new taxes levied by a Parliament which they could not vote for representatives in, and opposition to monarchy.
+The British colonies in Canada remained loyal to the crown, and a provisional government formed by the Thirteen Colonies proclaimed their independence on 4 July 1776, and subsequently became the original 13 United States of America.
 With the 1783 Treaty of Paris ending the American Revolutionary War, Britain recognised the former Thirteen Colonies' independence.

 Atlantic World

-A recent development in early modern history is the creation of Atlantic World as a category.
-The term generally encompasses western Europe, West Africa, North and South and America and the Caribbean islands.
-It seeks to show both local and regional development and the connections between the various geographical regions.
+A key development in early modern history is the creation of the Atlantic World as a category.
+The term generally encompasses Western Europe, West Africa, and the Americas.
+It seeks to illustrate both local and regional developments, as well as the connections between these geographical regions through trade, migration, and cultural exchange.

 Religion, science, philosophy, and education

-Eastern philosophies

-Concerning the development of Eastern philosophies, much of Eastern philosophy had been in an advanced state of development from study in the previous centuries.
-The various philosophies include Indian philosophy, Chinese philosophy, Iranian philosophy, Japanese philosophy, and Korean philosophy.

-Muslim world

-The Islamic Golden Age reached its peak in the High Middle Ages, stopped short by the Mongol invasions of the 13th century.
-The re-establishment of three major Muslim empires by the 16th century (the aforementioned Ottoman Safavid and Mughal Empires) gave rise to a Muslim cultural revival.
-The Safavids established Twelver Shi'a Islam as Iran's official religion, thus giving Iran a separate identity from its Sunni neighbors.

 Protestant Reformation

-The early modern period was initiated by the Protestant Reformation and the collapse of the unity of the medieval Western Church.
+The early modern period was initiated by the Reformation and the collapse of the unity of the medieval Western Church.
 The theology of Calvinism in particular has been argued as instrumental to the rise of capitalism.
 Max Weber has written a highly influential book on this called The Protestant Ethic and the Spirit of Capitalism.